Axis Software Setup for Unreal Engine

 - Compile and save.
 This will update your animation blueprint.

 Create Actor Blueprint Class for live sessions

-Select the Skeletal Mesh component and in the details panel, choose your character’s skeletal mesh in the “Mesh” section and your animation Blueprint under the “Animation” Section.
+Select the Skeletal Mesh component and in the Details panel, choose your character’s Skeletal Mesh under Animation --> Mesh.

 Now, just drag the Actor class into the scene.